 My home country Nigeria, also known as “Naija”, is the most populous nation including more than 200 mio. inhabitants.
 With its origin and heritage the country is a place immersed with a lot of cultural diversifications and histories, different religious beliefs, specialized arts and crafts dating back to 500 BC.
 There are more than 50 ethnic groups in Nigeria and the country shares multiple entry borders with four other African countries, namely Niger, Chad, Cameroon and the Republic of Benin.

-There are various places of interest to consider as a tourist in Nigeria, but the major ones are:
+There are various places of interest which I show friends visiting me as tourists in Nigeria, and I am happy to share the major ones also with you:

-The Benin Kingdom land area now known as Edo state attracts a lot of tourists worldwide, it is located in what is called the south-south part of Nigeria or the Delta region is the fourth earliest known civilization recorded by historians, archaeologists, and anthropologists.
-Benin artifacts are among the most exquisite and coveted in the world’s history which represents the earliest civilization among Africans.
+The Benin Kingdom land area now known as Edo state attracts a lot of tourists worldwide.
+It is located in the south-western part of Nigeria within the Delta region and it is the place where the fourth earliest known civilization has been recorded by historians, archaeologists and anthropologists.
+Benin artifacts are among the most exquisite and coveted in the world’s history representing the very first civilization in Africa.